My Sciatica Experience after herniating my L5S1 disc and the steps I took before getting an L5S1 microdiscectomy.

 Last Chiropractor (a handful of times before I left Norway)

-Then I had to strip to my underwear so he could work on my back (which is normal for chiros but felt weird after all of that.)
+Then I had to strip to my underwear so he could work on my back (which is normal for chiropractors but felt weird after all of that.)

-He was Mr. Confident and told me that all the other chiros that I saw were total losers who suck and that the women I saw just weren’t physically strong enough to crack backs (not sure if he was still trying to be shocking or whatever).
-He was surely going to solve all my problems, he assured me.
+He was Mr. Confident and told me that all the other chiropractors that I saw were total losers who suck and that the women I saw just weren’t physically strong enough to crack backs (not sure if he was still trying to be shocking or whatever).
+He was surely going to solve all my herniated disc problems, he assured me.

-He did his thing and gave me a ton of new exercises to do.
-I did them all religiously, and when I reported I wasn’t feeling much better he was the first person since my injury who admitted “Maybe you need surgery…”
+He did his thing and gave me a ton of new exercises to do to help my L5S1 herniation.
+I did them all religiously, and when I reported I wasn’t feeling much better he was the first person since my injury who admitted “Maybe you need the microdiscectomy surgery…”

-Part 3: Leaving Norway and my Sciatica Experience in France (Age, 25)
+Part 3: Leaving Norway and my Sciatica Experience/ Herniated Disc Experience in France (Age, 25)

 I left out the part where I traveled all over Central Asia.
 I did that.
 It was painful but now I think about that time in my life and I don’t see a girl defined by her chronic pain.
 I will write about my travel and sciatica in another post.
 Sciatica sucks, but I wasn’t going to let it prevent me from visiting this cool yurt:

-Moving to France and my Changes in Treatment
+Moving to France and my Changes in Herniated disc Treatment

 I mean, they weren’t all bad.
 I had paid to be part of the French health system.
 I wasn’t demanding an expensive surgery or any surgery at all.
 I just wanted opinions and possible answers.
 Sometimes I felt like they saw me as a health system leech since I wasn’t French.
 That’s all speculation, though.
 Part of it was also just due to cultural differences.

-I got acupuncture done.
+I got acupuncture done for my L5S1 herniation.
 The only place where it was partially covered by the health system was with a doctor who seemed half asleep the entire time.
 I missed Anniken in Norway.
 This lady left me laying on a table shivering in my underwear with needles all over me.
 She even forgot to take some out!
 My worst nightmare…finding random needles in me.

-I need to be frank though and mention that my positive acupuncture experience in Norway wasn’t actually traditional acupuncture.
+I need to be frank though and mention that my positive acupuncture experience in Norway wasn’t actually traditional acupuncture for my L5S1 herniation.
 I don’t know if Anniken had her own technique, but she definitely targeted the places where my muscles were tight and not the general pressure points around the body as dictated by Chinese traditional medicine.

-Did it help?
+Did acupuncture help my sciatica?
 Sort of?
 It was better than painkillers but not as good as my experience in Norway.
-I also was not so keen on spending 50 Euros every week on acupuncture that worked “just a little”.
+I also was not so keen on spending 50 Euros every week on acupuncture that worked “just a little” for my herniated disc complications.
 In Norway a lot of my care, even the acupuncture, was covered by the insurance I had there.
 It was not the Norwegian public health insurance, though.

-I swam a lot.
+I swam a lot to try to counteract the L5S1 herniated disc pain.
 It was ok.
 I would feel ok immediately after but it wasn’t some magical fix.
+Sciatica sucks!!!!!

-I still took a lot of pills.
+I took a lot of pills.
 I still complained a lot.
 I still had an invisible injury and had trouble making new friends.
 Sometimes I thought they thought I was making it all up.
 I was paranoid.
+My L5S1 herniation experience was the worst nightmare.
+I seemingly had it all going for me…living abroad, a wonderful education, a loving family, yet I was horribly depressed.
+My decision to get an L5S1 microdiscectomy after all of this was the best decision I ever made in my life no joke.

 Thankfully “too late” didn’t mean I was dead in boiling water, but it did mean that I wasn’t improving much as a musician, and my reputation in the community was starting to chip away since I couldn’t give my 100%.
 Cue lots of crises and anxiety.

 As time wore on, my pain plateaued.
-In the past nearly two years there were times when I could not escape the pain no matter what position I was in, but after my first year in France I had fewer spasms like that.
+In the past nearly two years there were times when I could not escape the sciatica no matter what position I was in, but after my first year in France I had fewer spasms like that.
 It just…was.
-It wasn’t getting worse, but it certainly wasn’t getting better.
+My herniated disc pain wasn’t getting worse, but it certainly wasn’t getting better.
 And I was definitely not getting used it it.

-My teacher was so patient with me, but everybody has their own limits for excuses.
+My music teacher was so patient with me, but everybody has their own limits for excuses.

 In a personal context I was a cranky, angry person.
-My pain was my constant companion, from the moment I woke up (if it let me sleep at all) to the moment I went to bed.
-It was my identity: “Hello, I have back pain, nice to meet you!
+My sciatica pain was my constant companion, from the moment I woke up (if it let me sleep at all) to the moment I went to bed.
+It was my identity: “Hello, I have a herniated L5S1 disc, nice to meet you!
 My name is…”

 Friends and family, although always supportive, felt a little frustrated because there was really nothing they could do.
 I couldn’t just demand their pity.
-If my situation had gone on for even longer I probably would have joined a chronic pain support group.
+If my L5S1 herniation experience before getting a microdiscectomy had gone on for even longer I probably would have joined a chronic pain support group.
 I was really stressing my parents out and a support group could have been at least cathartic.

 My words and writing skill are limited when it comes to describing pain.
 I also know that people tire of reading too much about another person’s chronic pain, so I’m moving on.